Nutrition

 Your body uses this energy for everything breathing, pumping blood, thinking, walking, and exercising.
 Different foods provide different amounts of energy:

-When you eat more calories than your body burns, the excess is stored as fat.
+When you eat more than your body burns, the excess is stored as fat.
 When you eat fewer calories than you burn, your body taps into stored energy, which is how weight loss happens.

 A Few Basic Weight Loss Tips